 Our second tip is that Rugby is generally a sport that is won by the favourite, and the top sportsbooks are rarely wrong.
 New Zealand is favourites to win in 2023, and we think they are almost certain to do so.
 At odds around 2.75, you should really consider placing a bet on the All Blacks.

 Lastly, do your research.
 We can’t stress that enough.
 Read news articles, compare stats and watch the games.
 Never bet without actually engaging in the tournament, even if it means watching replays.

 The best way to make bets on rugby tonight, and in fact any sport, is to check out our free picks page.
 Our expert writers provide tips and predictions for all major sporting leagues and tournaments so that you can bet with confidence.
 Check it out today.

 What are the Rugby World Cup Odds

-This market will be available well before the event kicks off, allowing you to make a future bet subject to excellent odds.
+This market will be available well before the event kicks off, allowing you to make a future bet subject to excellent RWC 2023 odds.
 It’s the most straight forward method of Rugby World Cup betting.

-According to the Rugby World Cup odds, New Zealand is the heavy favourite to lift the trophy for the third consecutive time.
+According to the Rugby World Cup odds, New Zealand is the heavy favourite to lift the trophy for the third time.